"It is better to have loved and lost than never to have loved at all."

 Tolerating rejection requires:

-Separating rejection from worth: Rejection doesn't mean you're unworthy or unlovable.
+Separating rejection from worth: Rejection doesn't mean we're unworthy or unlovable.
 It means this person, in this moment, said no. That's information, not judgment.

 Feeling the pain: Rejection hurts.
 The Lover doesn't pretend it doesn't.
 He feels the disappointment, the sadness, the loss.
 He lets himself grieve.

-Not taking it personally: Most rejection is not about you.
-It's about the other person's needs, capacity, timing, or circumstances.
+Not taking it personally: Most rejection is about the other person's needs, capacity, timing, or circumstances.

-Keeping your heart open: The greatest risk is not rejection but closing your heart to protect yourself from it.
+Keeping our heart open: The greatest risk is not rejection but closing our heart to protect ourselves.
 The Lover stays open even after being hurt.

 Learning and growing: Each rejection teaches something.
-What can you learn?
-How can you grow?
+What can we learn?
+How can we grow?

 Trying again: Rejection is not the end.
 The Lover dusts himself off and tries again.